 Chicago Transit Board

-Serving alongside them are Jacquelyne Grimshaw, Ashish Sen and Robert Lewis, who have been appointed by the Governor of Illinois.
+Serving alongside them are Ashish Sen, Arabel Alva Rosales, and Andre Youngblood, who have been appointed by the Governor of Illinois.
+Mr. Sen serves as Vice Chairman.

 The Mayor's appointees are subject to the approval of the Governor and the Chicago City Council; the Governor's appointees are subject to the approval of the Mayor and the Illinois State Senate.
 CTA's day-to-day operations are directed by Forrest Claypool, President.